smbct/smbct.github.io/series/x86_64_assembly/pt6.markdown

 ## What's next ?

 I would congratulate you if you made it this far!
-Although this part was more about assembling all the previous notions to solve a concrete problem, it has the advantage to make us develop a organization and abstraction abilities in order to navigate in this nonsense-of-a-code.
+Although this chapter was more about assembling all the previous notions to solve a concrete problem, it has the advantage to make us develop a organization and abstraction abilities in order to navigate in this nonsense-of-a-code.

-You will find the codes from this part at the following [address](https://github.com/smbct/x86-64_101_linux/tree/main/pt6_sorting).
+You will find the codes from this chapter at the following [address](https://github.com/smbct/x86-64_101_linux/tree/main/pt6_sorting).
-I will probably write an addition last part to this series in order to produce a more visual program!
+I will probably write an addition last chapter to this series in order to produce a more visual program!
 This will however not necessarily be the end of the posts or series about assembly as I have multiple ideas of how to make apply such knowledge on concrete problems.